-When it come to property many culture are superstitious:
+When it comes to property many cultures are superstitious:

-Asian buyers in particular are especially superstitious about numbers which greatly impact on their property search.
+Asian buyers, in particular, are especially superstitious about numbers which greatly impact on their property search.
 They won’t purchase anything with the number 4, 17, 19, and 53.
 However properties numbered 1, 2, 6, 8, and 68 are deemed lucky and are therefore desirable.
+Discover the most haunted places in the UK.

 Here are our top 10 house & home superstitions: